spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ### 10.1.1 Description

 Provide a locally unique identifier to refer to licenses that are not found on the SPDX License List.
-This unique identifier can then be used in the packages and files sections of the SPDX Document (Clause [7](package-information.md) and Clause [8](file-information.md), respectively).
+This unique identifier can then be used in the packages, files and snippets sections of the SPDX document (Clause [7](package-information.md), Clause [8](file-information.md) and Clause [9](snippet-information.md), respectively).

 Table 63 — Metadata for the license identifier field